lauriwikberg/todo-app/README.md

 **Todo Appliacation**

 - An application where you can list your todos and its tasks.
-- Local Ollama LLM integration for a quick short tip on how to do a particular task efficiently.
+- Local Ollama LLM AI integration for a quick short tip on how to do a particular task efficiently.

 *Logic*